 Sorting out rubbish, fly-tipping, parking and streets

 One of the most fundamental jobs of the council is to get the basics right-collect rubbish, keep the street cleans, ensure roads and pavements are maintained and safe and make sure there’s enough parking.
 Yet Barnet Council has failed to do this time and time again.
 Cuts to rubbish collection and street cleaning and the removal of council skips have meant that many households have not had their rubbish collected regularly and have fuelled an epidemic of fly-tipping.
 Pavements are in poor condition and roads are full of potholes.
 And because the Conservative council has allowed developments to be built that don’t have enough parking spaces, too many residential roads have wound up being used as parking lots by non-residents.
 Residents have raised these issues time and time again.
-But the local Conservative MP hasn’t lifted a finger to sort out the problems.
+But our do-nothing MP has barely lifted a finger to sort out the problems.
 It’s just not good enough.
 If I’m fortunate enough to be elected as your MP, I’ll work night and day to hold the council to account and to force them to take action to address these issues.